ArtoAros/Flappy_parrot_2024/README.md

 ### Tools
-The main library in our project is pygame
+The main library in our project is pygame.
-You just need to "pip install pygame") requirements.txt is coming soon ...
+You just need to "pip install pygame")

+requirements.txt is coming soon ...

 ### How to play
-Just clone the repo and start "test_flappy.py"
+Clone the repo and start "test_flappy.py"